Drug Label Translation Services

 Drug label translation is a very precise field of work.
-Get many areas of translation wrong, and you have a problem, with probable reputational damage.
-Wrongly translated drug labelling however, has a much more serious impact.
-The result can be death or serious injury, with the likelihood of legal action, and consequently, serious damage to brand reputation.
+Get many areas of translation wrong, and you have a problem.
+Drug labelling errors however, are especially serious.
+The result can be serious injury or even death.
+You could also be subject to legal action.

-Even something simple like a use by date can have very serious consequences if mistranslated.
+Even something simple like a use by date needs great care.
 Date format is not the same from one language to another.
 Even between UK and US English this is an issue.
 The common UK format is day/month/year, whilst in the US the norm is month/day/year.

 How you shouldn’t source Drug Label Translation

-A couple of years ago, I read an alarming article in the US press about pharmacists in New York.
-They were using “electronic translation” (by which we think they mean free online translation tools), to print labels in the customer’s language.
+A couple of years ago, I read an alarming article in the US press about New York pharmacists.

-The article gave the example of dosage information using the English word “once” (as in “once a day”), being translated as “once” in Spanish.
-The major problem being that in Spanish “once” means “eleven”.
-The result of this could well have been fatal for the customer, resulting from a serious overdose.
+The article gave an example of dosage information.
+The English word “once” (as in “once a day”), was translated as “once” in Spanish.
+The issue being that in Spanish “once” means “eleven”.
+This error could easily be fatal, by causing a serious overdose.
 No specialist translator would make this kind of error.
 A machine however, will just churn out rubbish.

 Was the law wrong?
-No, we don’t believe it is.
-The principle that people should have access to drug labelling translated into their own language is a sound one.
-The problem is with the way that pharmacies were trying to implement the rules.
+No, we don’t think so.
+The idea was a sound one.
+The problem was how the pharmacies tried to comply.
 They clearly did not understand the issues involved with translation.

 Ellise Turney, River East Supplies Ltd. Thank you very much for the fast and excellent service you provide it is much appreciated!